 Credit risk is the risk of potential loss to the Company if the counterparty to a financial instrument fails to meet its contractual obligations.
-The Company is exposed to credit risk with respect to its cash and cash equivalents, receivables and deposits.
-Its maximum exposure to credit risk is the carrying value of these assets at December 31, 2021.
+The Company is exposed to credit risk with respect to its cash, receivables and deposits.
+Its maximum exposure to credit risk is the carrying value of these assets at December 31, 2022.

-Cash and cash equivalents are deposited with high-quality financial institutions as determined by a primary ratings agency.
+Cash is deposited with high-quality financial institutions as determined by a primary ratings agency.